MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 **Program Owner** | Program | Microsoft users who can manage all aspects of the program and all engagements under the program.

-## Managing User Memberships
+## Managing user access

-Your Microsoft engagement owner(s) will set up the engagements in MS Collaborate and users will be invited to participate in the engagement.

-Adding users to an engagement requires that each user be registered in the Partner Center with either an individual or company Partner Center account.
-If the user is a member of a company or organization, the Partner Center admin needs to add the new users to the Partner Center company account before they can be added to an MS Collaborate engagement.
-If the company or organization does not yet exist in DePartnerv Center, then a company representative needs to create a new company account in Partner Center and identify an organization admin who can add other users to the Partner Center company account.
+Only users that exist in Partner Center account can be added to engagements.
+If a company or an organization does not yet exist in Partner Center, then a company representative needs to create a new company account and identify an organization admin who can add other users to the Partner Center company account.

 See [Register with Microsoft Collaborate](registration.md) for more information about getting set up to use MS Collaborate.

 > [!NOTE]
-> MS Collaborate uses the same Partner Center account as other programs in Partner Center.
-The company you choose is important if your company or organization will also enroll in Partner Center programs that require bank account or certificate information.
+> MS Collaborate uses the same account as other programs in Partner Center.
+The type of account you choose is important if your company or organization plans to enroll in other Partner Center programs that require bank account or certificate information.
 >
-> If your organization uses Azure Active Directory (AAD) in Partner Center, you need to onboard the users to Partner Center in your AAD account.
+> If your organization uses Azure Active Directory (AAD), you need to add users from AAD tenant to the Partner Center account before they can join an engagement.
 >
-> If you belong to multiple Partner Center organizations, you may need to switch your sign in to the organization that is onboarded to the MS Collaborate engagement you want to see.
+> If you belong to multiple Partner Center accounts, be sure to use Collaborate with the one your organization used for Collaborate onboarding.

 ## How to add users

-Once a user is registered in Partner Center, it it easy for the MS Collaborate *Engagement Owner(s)* or organization's *Power User(s)* to a add the user to an engagement.
+Once a user is registered in Partner Center, it it easy for the *Engagement Owner(s)* or organization's *Power User(s)* to a add the user to an engagement.
 Engagement Owners can add Power Users for an organization.
 Contact the MS Collaborate Engagement Owner to be added as a Power User for your organization.

 1. Navigate to the Engagement in which you want to add or remove users and click **Edit Engagement** to open the Engagement management page.
 As an organization Power User, you can only change membership roles for users in your organization.
 All other tabs will be read only.